The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Refinancing your mortgage is a complicated process on its own.
-If you have a home equity line of credit or a home equity loan, things get even more difficult.
+Refinancing your mortgage is a complicated process.
+If you have a second mortgage like a home equity line of credit or a home equity loan, things get even more difficult.

-Refinancing the home equity loan or line of credit isn’t too difficult, but refinancing your primary mortgage takes extra effort.
+And refinancing your primary mortgage takes extra effort with a second mortgage in the mix.
 You’ll either have to pay off the second loan before refinancing or get your second lender to agree to something known as resubordination.
 Getting that agreement is far from a guarantee.

 Can you refinance a second mortgage?